Skip to main content

 Under the Financial Services Act 2010, the UK Regulators have power to:

-• prohibit a firm from remunerating its staff in a specified way
+• prohibit a firm from remunerating its staff in a specified way; and

-• make rules to render a contractual term void if it contravenes such a prohibition.
+• render a contractual term void if it contravenes such a prohibition.

-Under the Codes, contractual terms for material risk takers who do not satisfy the De Minimis Concession (see below) are void in certain circumstances if they breach the rules on guaranteed variable pay, buy-out awards, deferral of discretionary variable pay or clawback of variable pay.
-Such terms will be void if the material risk taker works for a firm that has relevant total assets exceeding £50 billion or is a credit institution or PRA-designated investment firm which forms part of a group that has relevant total assets exceeding £50 billion.
-Relevant total assets are the arithmetic mean of the firm’s total assets as set out in its balance sheet on the last three accounting reference dates.
+Under the Codes, contractual terms for higher paid material risk-takers (see above) are void in certain circumstances if they breach the rules on guaranteed variable pay, buy-out awards, deferral of discretionary variable pay or clawback of variable pay.
+Such terms will be void if the material risk-taker works for a firm that has relevant total assets exceeding £50 billion or is a credit institution or PRA-designated investment firm which forms part of a group that has relevant total assets exceeding £50 billion.
+Relevant total assets are the arithmetic means of the firm’s total assets as set out in its balance sheet on the last three accounting reference dates.

 Where a payment or other property is paid or transferred to an individual in pursuance of a void term, the firm is obliged to take reasonable steps to recover it from the individual.
 The firm is restricted from paying further variable pay to that individual in respect of the same performance year, unless it has a legal opinion stating that the award complies with the Codes.
 Any payment made in breach of this restriction is also void and should be recovered.